Jitendraunatti/JioTv/README.md

 - [JioTV Zip](https://github.com/Jitendraunatti/JioTv/archive/refs/heads/main.zip) </br>

-1. Locate & Extract all Files in LocalHost `Htdocs` Root Folder. </br>
+1. Locate and delete `index.php` if this is your first-time setup, then extract all files into the `htdocs` root folder in localhost. </br>

 2. Open KSWEB app & start the server. </br>